Andy Pattison, Ph.D.

 Visiting Instructor, MPPA Program

-My research interests include: public policy, local climate and sustainability policy, policy process theories, the role of science and technical information in policy-making, and issues of urban social equity.
+My research interests include: public policy, sustainability, climate change, policy process theories, the role of science and technical information in policy-making, and issues of urban social equity.
 I have presented at many national academic conferences and published articles in: Society & Natural Resources, Policy Studies Journal, Environmental Science & Policy, Journal of Industrial Ecology, and the Canadian Political Science Review.
-I have articles forthcoming in Policy Studies Journal, as well as a chapter in a forthcoming book "World Turning II: Emergent Possibilities for Sustainability: Intersections of Race, Class, and Gender" which I wrote with my wife, a Sociology PhD candidate at UCSB.
-I’ll be defending my dissertation before August 2015.

 In addition to my academic work, I have worked on dozens of state and national political campaigns.
 In 2009 I was a fellow in the Center for Progressive Leadership's State Political Fellows Program and the Denver Community Leadership Forum.
 For years I also served on the Board of Directors of New Era Colorado, a non-profit organization dedicated to fostering political awareness and activity among young adults in Colorado, and the Board of Directors of Colorado Conservation Voters, a non-profit organization that works to educate the public about the conservation positions of candidates and elected official and to hold elected officials accountable for their environmental records, as well as the Colorado Municipal League’s Energy and Sustainability Subcommittee.